Maria Fischer-Slyzh: Excavations in Baturyn

 In 1995–1997, archaeologists and students of Chernihiv State University began excavations in the former capital of the Hetmanate, Baturyn.
 After making a number of discoveries, due to lack of funds, the study was stopped.
 In 2001, excavations were resumed by Ukrainian and Canadian archaeologists.
 The sponsors were a number of Ukrainian charities, institutions, and private donors in Canada, including Maria Fischer-Slyzh, who not only funded the cause but was directly involved in the excavations.
 As a result, a number of interesting archeological findings were discovered, and the materials of the excavations were summarized in the collection of scientific articles "Baturyn Antiquity".
 Among other patrons, Maria Fischer-Slyzh became the sponsor of this publication.

-Death and hommage
+Death and tribute

-Maria Fischer-Slyzh died on February 13, 2012, and, according to her will, was buried next to her husband in a Ukrainian Cemetery in South Bound Brook, USA.
+Maria Fischer-Slyzh died on February 13, 2012 in Toronto, Ontario, and, according to her will, was buried next to her husband in a Ukrainian Cemetery in South Bound Brook, USA.

 The Pedagogical Prize named after Maria Fischer-Slyzh was founded in Ukraine.
-It has several dozen scholarship holders - the best teachers of Ukrainian language and literature.
+It has several dozen scholarship holders — the best teachers of Ukrainian language and literature.